 How have school lunches changed in Britain?

-Many things define a decade, from music and fashion to technology and politics, the way we look back at a certain time in our life can often be associated with some of these influences.
-But one thing that can transport us back to a specific era is food, and particularly, what we ate at school.
+Many things define a decade, from music and fashion to technology and politics, and looking back at a specific time in our life can often be associated with some of these influences.
+But one thing that can transport us back to a particular era is food and what we ate at school.

 When we think of the 1970s, flared jeans, Abba and the decade that brought us Grease come to mind, but when it comes to school lunches, some of the most popular school lunch options include; fish and chips, liver with mashed potatoes, ice cream with jelly, jam roly-poly with custard and rice pudding.

-The rise in takeaway options during this decade saw items such as fish and chips added to school menus and becoming more accessible for all, however, processed food in school was still in its infancy during this era, leaving room for hearty meals cooked from scratch.
+The rise in takeaway options during the 70s saw items such as fish and chips added to school menus and becoming more accessible for all.
+However, processed food in school was still in its infancy during this era, leaving room for hearty meals cooked from scratch.

 Image credit: Teaching Abroad

-This meant that lunches consisting of British-grown greens and potatoes were placed with cheaper options such as potato smilies, chocolate cake and custard-filled desserts, with only the mere hint of anything green in the mains.
-Perhaps due to a drop in quality of school lunch options, the 80s saw a drastic rise in the popularity of packed lunches, brought in the classic retro-style lunchboxes.
+Perhaps due to a drop in the quality of school lunch options, the 80s saw a drastic rise in the popularity of packed lunches, bringing in the classic retro-style lunchboxes.

 Image credit: Teaching Abroad

-During the noughties, health and nutrition became crucial in the school dining hall, thanks to chef Jamie Oliver.
-Jamie sought to increase the standards of school meals served after recognising the lack of adequate guidelines in place, especially concerning the level of saturated fat, salt and sugar present in many of the highly processed foods served.
+Thanks to chef Jamie Oliver, Health and nutrition became essential in school dining halls throughout the noughties.
+Jamie sought to increase the standards of school meals served after recognising the lack of adequate guidelines, especially concerning the level of saturated fat, salt and sugar present in many highly processed foods served to pupils.

-Jamie’s Feed me Better campaign, as well as his TV show Jamie’s School Dinners, saw him trying to educate and persuade children to opt for the healthier lunch options and allowed him to advise schools and parents on how to provide healthier meals.
-As a result, turkey twizzlers and pizzas were replaced with options such as fish curry, bean wraps and nutritious pasta dishes and salads, focusing on delivering healthy, yet delicious meals.
+Jamie’s Feed me Better campaign and his TV show Jamie’s School Dinners saw him trying to educate and persuade children to opt for healthier lunch options and allowed him to advise schools and parents on how to make healthy meals.

-With stricter guidelines in place that limit the number of processed foods served each week and to ensure a minimum amount of fruits and vegetables are present in each meal, the latest decade has seen a drastic increase in the quality of food served in schools, with a variety of nutrient-dense, healthy options available every day.
+With stricter guidelines in place, the latest decade has seen a drastic increase in the types of food served in schools.
+These guidelines include limiting the number of processed foods served each week and ensuring a minimum amount of fruits and vegetables are present in each meal, with various nutrient-dense, healthy options available to pupils every day.

-It’s obvious to see how much school lunch options have improved over the past 50 years, with a dramatic shift away from processed and cheap foods over the past 20 years to focusing on providing healthy options that meet the relevant nutritional requirements and with a better understanding of how a healthy diet positively impacts the way children learn.
-However, as information on nutrition and food is ever-changing, we’re sure school lunches will continue to see many changes over the next 50 years, but the question remains…do we miss turkey twizzlers?
+School lunch options have drastically improved over the past 50 years, with a significant shift away from processed, cheap foods, focusing on providing healthy options that meet the relevant nutritional requirements, with a better understanding of how a healthy diet positively impacts the way children learn.